TMLG5801/ml-sharp-x-unity-image-to-3DGS-gesture-interaction-program/README.md

 This project implements an end-to-end system that generates high-quality 3D scenes from a single RGB static image and allows for real-time interaction.
 The system utilizes 3D Gaussian Splatting (3DGS) technology to address the edge stretching and volume loss problems in traditional mesh reconstruction, and achieves contactless interaction based on a natural user interface (NUI) through MediaPipe gesture recognition.

-The system uses a B/S (Backend/Frontend) heterogeneous architecture:
+The system uses a B/S (Backend/Frontend) heterogeneous architecture

 Backend (Python): Based on the Apple ml-sharp framework for deep inference and point cloud generation, using plyfile and NumPy for data cleaning and spatial normalization, and transmitting gesture data via UDP protocol.